Reach Every Parent / Sep 05, 2023

 But… where to begin?
 While we believe that all of the elements are important, one that teachers can easily act upon is establishing effective communications.
 We know that teachers and parents want to share experiences and stay connected, but many teachers are at loss about what kind of messages to share.
 Overtime, many become discouraged and stick to the minimum effort route: a couple of conferences per year and an occasional note.
 Our past survey indicated that 40% of teachers rank “a supportive family” as “the number one factor in achieving student success” even ahead of their own teaching skill, this is simply not good enough.

-Effective communication with families can be a game-changer for parent involvement, with a positive ripple effect on long-term relationships and community.
+Effective communication with families can be a game-changer for Family involvement, with a positive ripple effect on long-term relationships and community.
 These 10 key messages give you an inventory of ideas that you can implement straightaway.

 In the past, teacher reaching out to parents would most likely mean that a child is misbehaving or having learning difficulties.
 The key to successful communication is sharing frequent positive messages to build trust and overtime, a happy school climate.
 Holding a weekly reading competition or choosing a “Student of the Week” and sharing their successes with parents creates an atmosphere which makes parents comfortable.
 In the future, they will be more willing to partner with you should the problems arise.